-The 7th arrondissement is deemed to be the most aristocratic.
-With iconic monuments such as the Eiffel Tower, the Assemblé Nationale and many ministries in the area, the 7th offers an unlikely bureaucratic yet neighbourly feel.
+The 7th arrondissement is considered to be one of the noblest of Paris’s arrondissements.
+Whilst home to iconic monuments such as the Eiffel Tower, the Assemblée Nationale and many ministries in the area, the 7th arrondissement has a surprisingly neighbourly feel.

-With the Eiffel Tower taking centre stage in the arrondissement, tourists often ignore the rest of the district.
-And even though the immediate area around the Eiffel Tower is to be skipped for people wishing to avoid crowds, the tower manages to surprise and please when parts of it are revealed unexpectedly through small side streets like rue Saint Dominique, rue Grenelle and rue de Monttessuy.
+The Eiffel Tower has a constant presence in the 7th arrondissement, surprising and pleasing locals and tourists alike when parts of it are revealed unexpectedly through small side streets like rue Saint Dominique, rue de Grenelle and rue de Monttessuy.

-Many of the historical buildings in that quarter have been turned into universities and schools, bringing back a sense of life into the monuments.
-Walking on the west side of Les Invalides you will hear a lot of English and other European accents as most of that area is taken over by the urban campus of the American University of Paris.
-Discover our exclusive range of Paris apartments for sale in the 7th arrondissement here
+Many of the historical buildings in this neighbourhood have been transformed into universities and schools, injecting a new lease of life into these important monuments.
+Walking on the west side of Les Invalides, you will hear a mix of English and European accents as this area is home to the American University of Paris.